AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 }
 ```

-This way the completion does not directly return a `User` but a function returning a `User`… or throwing.
+This way, the `completion` does not directly return a `User` but a function returning a `User`… or throwing.
 And then you have your error handling again.

-But let's be honest, that's not the prettiest and most readable solution, having to return a `Void throws -> User` instead of returning a `User?` directly.
+But, let's be honest, that's not the prettiest and most readable solution, having to return a `Void throws -> User` instead of returning a `User?` directly.
 So what are our other alternatives?

 ## Introducing Result